miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 - module docstring (""" """)
 - executable statements (function definitions, constants, init code) How to create a python module?
+1. write a .py file

-commit - local operation on my computer two programmers working on the same project -> push -> conflict interpreter - runs the last function
+2. (optional) write a C extension module (CPython) -> CPython is the default implementation of Python -> this commit - local operation on my computer two programmers working on the same project -> push -> conflict interpreter - runs the last function